Guscraftin/bot_XperPool/README.md

   - Logs when a role is added or removed from a user.
   - Logs when moderation actions as they occur (mute/ban).
   - Logs when a ticket was closed.
-- Mission system:
-  - Logs when a member reacts to a mission.
-  -
 - Manage automatically the Vocal Général (unlock when at least one admin is in).

 ## Databases